 A good non-stick frying pan is essential in any kitchen.
 Use it to cook pancakes for breakfast, omelettes for lunch, steak for dinner – and the best thing is, since you only need very little oil, your fry-ups are (relatively) healthy.
 If you're still battling along with a sticky, stubborn old pan, you'll probably weep with joy the first time you wash one of these up!

 You've probably heard conflicting reports about non-stick coatings, such as Teflon, giving off harmful chemicals when heated.
 Here are the facts.
 The chemicals used in non-stick coatings can start to break down and release harmful toxins in temperatures above 260°C. Research suggests that no toxins are released from cookware used at or below normal cooking temperatures.
 The toxins seem to be lethal to birds and may cause headaches, nausea and damage to the respiratory tract in humans.

 You can reduce the risk of toxins being released by using your pan properly and looking after it so the coating isn't damaged.

 - Don't overheat an empty non-stick pan or leave it unattended on the cooktop.

 - Never heat fat or oil at maximum temperature to the extent where it overheats.

-- Use only wooden or plastic utensils to avoid scratching, even if the manufacturer says you can use metal ones.
+- Use only wooden or plastic utensils to avoid scratching.

 - Hand wash your pan with a sponge and slightly warm water; let it soak in hot water to remove stubborn residue.